albatrossdigital/soar/README.md

 + Standardize your responsive design and theming workflow with Twitter Bootstrap and SASS mixins
 + Setup grunt to watch for SASS changes, auto-reload your browser, and check theme optimization
 + Panels in place editor for a nice page builder experience
-+ Integrated media, CKEditor and Quickedit modules
++ Integrated media and Quickedit modules, with CKEditor enhanced with advanced widgets
-+ Advanced CKEditor widgets for nice custom layouts

 Installation
 ------------